Thomas Cochrane, 10th Earl of Dundonald: Napoleonic Wars

-In Imperieuse, Cochrane raided the Mediterranean coast of France during the continuing Napoleonic Wars.
-In 1808, Cochrane and a Spanish guerrilla force captured the fortress of Mongat, which straddled the road between Gerona and Barcelona.
+In Imperieuse Cochrane raided the Mediterranean coast of France during the continuing Napoleonic Wars.
+In 1808 Cochrane and a Spanish guerrilla force captured the fortress of Mongat, which straddled the road between Gerona and Barcelona.
 This delayed General Duhesme's French army for a month.
 On another raid, Cochrane copied code books from a signal station, leaving behind the originals so that the French would believe them uncompromised.
 When Imperieuse ran short of water, she sailed up the estuary of the Rhone to replenish.
 A French army marched into Catalonia and besieged Rosas, and Cochrane took part in the defence of the town.
 He occupied and defended Fort Trinidad (Castell de la Trinitat) for a number of weeks before the fall of the city forced him to leave; Cochrane was one of the last two men to quit the fort.

 While captain of Speedy, Pallas, and Imperieuse, Cochrane became an effective practitioner of coastal warfare during the period.
-He attacked shore installations such as the Martello tower at Son Bou on Menorca, and he captured enemy ships in harbour by leading his men in boats in "cutting out" operations.
+He attacked shore installations such as the Martello tower at Son Bou on Menorca, and he captured enemy ships in harbour by leading his men in boats.
 He was a meticulous planner of every operation, which limited casualties among his men and maximised the chances of success.

-In 1809, Cochrane commanded the attack by a flotilla of fire ships on Rochefort, as part of the Battle of the Basque Roads.
-The attack did considerable damage, but Cochrane blamed fleet commander Admiral Gambier for missing the opportunity to destroy the French fleet, accusations that resulted in the Court-martial of James, Lord Gambier.
-Cochrane claimed that, as a result of expressing his opinion publicly, the admiralty denied him the opportunity to serve afloat.
-But documentation shows that he was focused on politics at this time and, indeed, refused a number of offers of command.
+In 1809 Cochrane commanded the attack by a flotilla of fire ships on Rochefort, as part of the Battle of the Basque Roads.
+The attack did considerable damage, but Cochrane blamed fleet commander Admiral Gambier for missing the opportunity to destroy the French fleet, accusations that resulted in Gambier undergoing a court-martial.
+Cochrane claimed that, as a result of expressing his opinion publicly, the admiralty denied him the opportunity to serve at sea.
+However, documents show that Cochrane was focused on politics at this time and refused offers of command.